dorochadev/oneliner/README.md

 ## Smart Safety Features

+### Disclaimer: The safety checks are not a sandbox.
+They are regexes that match risky-looking patterns (e.g., rm -rf, dd, mkfs, piping downloads to sh, etc.).
+This is a simple heuristic — useful, but not comprehensive.
 Oneliner includes comprehensive risk assessment that detects:
 - **Obfuscation techniques** - hex encoding, base64, eval/exec
 - **Privilege escalation** - sudo, su, doas, pkexec (unless intentional with `--sudo`)
 - **Destructive file operations** - rm -rf, find -delete, shred